 497 rooms.
 14200 Bonnet Creek Resort Lane, Orlando, Florida 32821; (407) 597-5500; Fax (407) 597-5501.
 Check-in 3:00 p.m., checkout 11 a.m.

 Deluxe Rooms have 448 square feet and offer a king bed or two queen beds.
-There’s a desk/bureau combination with flat-panel TV.
-A seating area within the bedroom holds a small sofa and chair in the king rooms and a chair only in the two-bed rooms.
+There’s a desk/bureau combination with a flat-panel TV.
+A seating area within the bedroom holds a small sofa and chair in the king rooms and only a chair only in the two-bedded rooms.
 Baths feature black granite vanities with a single sink, a large frameless shower as well as a separate soaking tub but not a separate room for the commode.
 Views are of either the golf course or Disney, and none have balconies

 The 945 square feet Deluxe Suites have a separate living area with a four-person dining table, a gold sleeper sofa and sky blue easy chair, a bureau with a large flat-panel TV, and a balcony.
-Within the living area is a buffet with wine refrigerator and wet bar.
-A king bed is found in the master along with a work desk, easy chair, and bureau with flat-panel TV.
+Within the living area is a buffet with a wine refrigerator and wet bar.
+A king bed is found in the master along with a work desk, easy chair, and bureau with a flat-panel TV.
 Baths are slightly larger but similar to those in a Deluxe Room.
-This becomes a 2-bedroom Chairman's Suite with the addition of a Deluxe Room with two queen beds on the other side of the living area.
+This suite becomes a 2-bedroom Chairman’s Suite with the addition of a Deluxe Room with two queen beds on the other side of the living area.
 Views are of the resort, golf course, or a distant view of the theme parks.

 If you’re lucky enough to be ensconced in one of the Luxury Suites you’ll enjoy a 1,460 square foot corner beauty with a large living area, separate bedroom, and master bath.
 Within the living room is a chenille sleeper sofa, sea blue easy chair and ottoman, amber glass lamps, oversized flat-panel TV, and balcony.
 There’s also a black granite kitchen of sorts with a counter and three bar stools.
 While nice it doesn’t seem to serve much of a function since there’s only an under-counter wine refrigerator and sink with loads of unnecessary drawer space.
-These suites come in oneand two-bedroom options, the second bedroom being a Deluxe Room with two queen beds.
+These suites come in one and two-bedroom options, the second bedroom being a Deluxe Room with two queen beds.
 Views are always of the front of the resort facing the nature sanctuary, some with additional golf course views.

 The one-bedroom Waldorf Astoria Suites are always corner suites with 1,780 square feet of space.
-There’s an oversized bar as in the Luxury Suite, but here the living area is longer and narrower with two easy chairs, sleeper sofa, coffee table and TV.
+There’s an oversized bar as in the Luxury Suite, but here the living area is longer and narrower with two easy chairs, sleeper sofa, coffee table, and TV.
 Ask for one on a higher floor and enjoy gorgeous Disney views and spectacular sunsets (oh, yes!).
 Another plus is a half-bath strangely located off the bedroom entry instead of in the main entry hall, but perfectly okay if only two are using the suite.
 The bedroom is a standard size and has a king bed, easy chair, desk, bureau, and TV with a full-size bath.
 The addition of a connecting Deluxe Room off the entry hall makes this a two-bedroom option.

 The resort’s two Presidential Suites (one on the 14th floor, the other on the 15th), both offer golf course Bonnet Creek Nature Preserve corner views, three balconies, and 2,852 square feet.
-The oversized living area has a game table with oversized high back chairs, a ten-person formal dining table graced with double chandeliers, a full kitchen minus a stove, an elegant sitting area with a soft gold velvet sofa, an alcove office, and two terraces.
+The oversized living area has a game table with oversized high back chairs, a ten-person formal dining table graced with double chandeliers, a full kitchen a stove, an elegant sitting area with a soft gold velvet sofa, an alcove office, and two terraces.
 A half-bath with a Venetian mirror is off the living area.
-From the dining room French doors open into the massive master bedroom with a king bed and its lovely white linen headboard, red and platinum accents, the luxurious gold velvet settee, beige chenille sofa, easy chair, a TV that raises and lowers from a bureau, and another balcony.
-Baths have two vanities, separate shower, and whirlpool tub with a huge picture window.
+From the dining room, French doors open into the massive king-bedded master bedroom with a lovely white linen headboard, red and platinum accents, the luxurious gold velvet settee, beige chenille sofa, easy chair, a TV that raises and lowers from a bureau, and another balcony.
+Baths have two vanities, separate shower, and a whirlpool tub with a huge picture window.
 A second bedroom can be connected.